ajgoward/Daddies_recipes_MS3/README.md

 ### What they want to achieve:

-* sign up to use the create edit and delete functions on the website
+* Sign up to use the create edit and delete functions on the website

 * Learn What the website is about